• Skip to main content

 Dr. Grace Sears

 Grace Sears is past vice president of the board of the Living Church Foundation and past president of the Order of the Daughters of the King, as well as former editor of its magazine, The Royal Cross.
 She has represented the Order in Malawi, England, Brazil, and Haiti, as well as visiting DOK assemblies across the United States.
 A graduate of Calvin College, Grace completed her Ph.D. in Renaissance literature at the University of Kentucky.
-She has taught at several colleges, served as publications manager for the Department of Surgery at UK, and retired in 2010 from a position at Berea College as special collections and archives assistant.
-Active at the Episcopal Church of Our Saviour in Richmond, Kentucky, she has served on the executive council and the standing committee of the Diocese of Lexington.
+She has taught at several colleges, served as publications manager for the Department of Surgery at the University of Kentucky, and retired in 2010 from a position at Berea College as special collections and archives assistant.
+Active at the Episcopal Church of Our Saviour in Richmond, Kentucky, she has served on the Diocese of Lexington’s executive council and standing committee.

 The Rt.
 Rev. Samy Shehata